 Despite all the apparent unscheduled maintenance, it seemed like the new ATMs the company rolled out were just as prone to downtime as the older machines.

 This was because the company did not know what the problem components were.
 The product team made decisions without this critical information, so while some features improved on new models, the root cause issues causing downtime for many ATMs weren’t addressed.

 As a result, the company continued to roll out ATMs that would experience issues, make customers unhappy, and inflate service costs, continuing a vicious cycle.

 On the day of a scheduled repair, the service team would arrive at the customer’s location to inspect the ATM.

-It was critical they fixed it right the first time to minimize call-back maintenance, keep to the requirements of the SLA, and keep customers happy.
+It was critical they fixed it right the first time to minimize call-back maintenance (a provision of the SLA), and keep customers happy.
 So they needed to make the right diagnosis, have the right parts and skills to address it at the scene, and then fix it correctly.